pesterhazy/moth/README.md

 ./moth put --input-file hello.txt
 ```

-This writes a file to the `~/.moth-local` folder, but the process for uploading to a cloud storage service is similar.
+This writes a file to the `~/.moth-local` folder.
+Local filesystem-based repositories are not as useful as remote repositories, but they are easier to so we'll use one in this tutorial.
+The process for uploading to a cloud storage service is similar.

-Note that this command writes back the SHA hash of the content you uploaded:
+Note that `moth put` prints the SHA hash of the content you just uploaded to the terminal:

 ```
 504b7c6424e6fa94402786315bb58bc1e504bb8f